Types of Criminal Offences in NSW Local Courts

 - The lawyer’s experience with dealing with like matters,

-- The lawyer’s fees,
+- Their fees,

 - The lawyer’s availability,

-- The lawyer’s expertise,
+- Their lawyer’s expertise,

 - The lawyer’s reputation.